apiquality/.github/profile/README.md

 ## Releases

-v2.4 AI Readiness scoring (30-01-2026)

-The release version contains:
-- AI readiness scoring
+v2.28 API Report, AWS API GATEWAY AND AZURE API MANAGEMENT LIFE CYCLE [2026-02-12]

-- Default templates
+- API Report
+- AWS API Gateway-
-- Comments
+- Azure API Manager
+- Mapping of properties of the API tab
-- New openapi editor (Beta)
+- New calculation of test scoring
-- Approval lifecycle for executing different stages
+- Results of functional tests in the scoring dashboard
-- Package executor
+- Performance scoring
-- Default template stage
+- Default rules in the style guide
-- Apigee
-- Kong
-- Wso2
-- IBM
-- Bug and minor improvements
+- Bugs and pequeñas mejoras

 ## Roadmap
 The next releases are:

-### v4  MCP Catalog and AWS  (Jan)
+### v4  MCP Catalog and AWS  (Feb 2026)
 - Create a MCP Catalog
 - Create MCP Server life cycle
-- Add full life AWS API Gateway
-- Add 3.0 AsyncaPI compatibility

-### v5  MCP Wso2 and Azure API Manager (Feb 2026)
 - Create exporter MCP for Wso2
 - Deploy API Portal with  Wso2
-- Add products support for Wso2
+- Add product support for Wso2
-- Add full life cycle Azure API Manager
 - Create advanced security scanner

 ### v6  IA and MCP for Apigee (Mar 2026)